ShyAnimeGirl/Tagrenamer/README.md

 ### Possible Issues
 This script currently does NO checking to see if the filename is valid, so theoretically an audio file could contain characters in its title tag which could possibly break the program or cause some kind of data loss.
 This is assuming tinytag does not convert things like “/” into alternate file system safe characters, which it might already do?

+It also does not check for existing files with the same name, so if you have multiple files with the same title tag it may overwrite them.